davs3275/sbs/med/collier.md

 friend, without tiring or fondness.
 To be always satisfied and cheerful.
 To reach forward into the future, and manage accordingly.
-Not to neglect the least concerns, but all without hurry, or being embar- rassed.
+Not to neglect the least concerns, but all without hurry, or being embarrassed.
 Farther, by observing his methods and ad- ministration, I had the opportunity of learning how much it was the part of a prince to check the excesses of panegyric and flattery.
 To have his magazines and exchequer well furnished.
 To be frugal in his expenses, without minding being lampooned for his pains.
 Not to worship the gods to superstition ;
-not
-to court the populace, either by prodigality or compli- ment; but rather to be sober and firm upon all occasions, keeping things in a steady decorum, with- out chopping and changing of measures.
+not to court the populace, either by prodigality or compliment; but rather to be sober and firm upon all occasions, keeping things in a steady decorum, without chopping and changing of measures.
 To enjoy the plenty and magnificence of a sovereign fortune without bragging, and yet without making excuse; so as freely to enjoy them when present, but when